terhnt/counterparty-lib/examples/contracts/crowdfund/EXAMPLE.md

 ]
 ```

-All XCP send along to the `contribute` will be added to the campaign.
+All XUP send along to the `contribute` will be added to the campaign.

 There's a small tool to encode the payload:
 ```bash